embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 When used by an addon, ember-auto-import 2.0 will assert that the top-level app package has ember-auto-import >= 2.0.
 Therefore, addons that upgrade to ember-auto-import 2.0 should do their own semver major releases, and document that they now require ember-auto-import 2.0 in the app.
 This implies that semver major releases are needed recursively up the dependency chain if an addon is using an addon that upgrades to ember-auto-import 2.0.

 There are too many top-level concerns governed by auto-import to continue to sneak it in via addons, without giving the app any control over the version range.
-Also, ember-auto-import is effectively a polyfill for Embroider, which will become the default for new apps in ember-cli 3.27.
+Also, ember-auto-import is effectively a polyfill for Embroider, which will become the default for new apps soon.
 So apps should be moving toward working with ember-auto-import if they haven't already.

 We will still perform leader election, but only copies that are semver-compatible with the app will be eligible to lead.
 This allows addons to rely on new features in minor releases of ember-auto-import.

 ## Alias Option

 In ember-auto-import 1.0, `autoImport.alias` only applied to exact matches.
 In 2.0, it is a prefix match by default, and you can make it an exact match using a trailing `$`.
-We follow the same meaning as https://webpack.js.org/configuration/resolve/#resolvealias.
+We not follow the same semantics as https://webpack.js.org/configuration/resolve/#resolvealias.

 ## Clarifying our Semver Contract for Addons